Nerwo/nerwo-contracts/README.md

 ### createTransaction

-`createTransaction(IERC20 token, uint256 amount, address freelancer, string calldata _metaEvidence)`
+`createTransaction(IERC20 token, uint256 amount, address freelancer)`

 Allows the client to create a new transaction by providing the ERC20 token, freelancer's address, the transaction amount.